New @ The Zoo

 • Docent – educating guests about our animals and animal conservation

-• Guest Services – greeting guests, answering guest questions and dressing in animal costumes!
+• Guest Services – greeting guests, answering guest questions, and conducting surveys

 • All applicants must be at least 18 years old as of the internship start date.